pfq/PFQ/README.md

 codes.

-The framework enables the development of high-performance networking applications with different programming languages: C, C++11 and Haskell.
+The framework enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
 In addition, a pure functional language designed for early stages applications is included: PFQ/lang.

 PFQ/lang is inspired by Haskell and allows for creation of small applications that run in